ansa1/ExpressionCalculator/README.md

 ## How to run

+To run the program you can use the following scripts:

+* `run.bat` for Windows OS
+* `run.sh` for Unix based OS

-To run the program the following commands should be used in the project root directory:
+Or you can type the following commands by yourself in the project root directory:

 `mvn package`
 <br/>